 Associates and associate brokers – RECA notifies associates and associate brokers when they can begin renewing their licence, usually one week after RECA notifies brokers.
 Associates and associate brokers renew by clicking the Renew button under the Licensing tab, following the steps, and paying their fee.
 They will know they’re renewed when the circle next to their licence turns green.
 Associates and associate brokers cannot renew until their broker has renewed the brokerage licence.

-Real estate professionals, including property managers, who wish to continue to practice in commercial real estate or property management (including all brokers and associate brokers) must complete the Real Estate Update 2018 (commercial/property management) course prior to renewing in September 2018.
+Real estate professionals, including property managers, who wish to continue to practice in commercial real estate or property management (including all brokers and associate brokers) must complete the Real Estate Update 2018 course.
 To enroll in the course, log in to your myRECA account and go to the Education tab.
 You’ll find the course in the Course Catalogue.

 This course deals with real estate investment analysis.
 It includes topics such as: